AndreasHeger/CGATReport/doc/GeneLists.rst

 The tools you need to work with gene lists are a tracker and three renders.

-* :class:`SphinxReport.Tracker.TrackerMultipleLists`: This tracker takes a set of SQL queries and returns a dictionary of lists, where each list is of items, such as gene names.
+* :class:`CGATReport.Tracker.TrackerMultipleLists`: This tracker takes a set of SQL queries and returns a dictionary of lists, where each list is of items, such as gene names.